top of page

 I learned a great deal from a handful of remarkable teachers at King’s College (BA), Dalhousie (MA) and Emory (PhD).
 I’ve also had the privilege of spending time at some of the world’s finest universities (Cambridge, Paris, Harvard).

-I believe that conversation and friendship are among the greatest
+I believe that conversation and friendship are among the greatest joys of life.

 If you'd like to follow me as I engage various thinkers in conversation, on questions at the heart of human experience, you may do so here.